 Start by doing an internet search for open mic jams in your area and ask other musicians you know if they could recommend any.
 When you find one you’d like to try, call the venue ahead of time to get some information about the event.
+(Some open mic nights may be too small to accommodate a drumset.)
 Find out what kind of music they play and if they accept beginners if you are less experienced.
 If you are underage, ask if you have to be 21 to get in.
 Most of them are free but also ask if there is a cover charge to get in.

 The way open mic nights usually work is when you get there, you sign your name and note the instrument you play on a sign-up form.
 Guitarists may bring their own guitar but usually, the drummer uses the house band’s kit.
+(Feel free to bring your own drumsticks.)
 The band will start with a 30 to 45 minutes set.
 After a short break, they will start calling up musicians to sit in with the band in the order that they sign up.
 Depending on how many musicians sign up, you will usually get to perform 1 to 3 songs.

 Once you are called on stage to play, make sure that you support the music and the other musicians you play with.
 This isn’t the time to play all of the fills that you’ve practiced at home.
 There are definitely appropriate times for you to show what you can do, but you’ll impress everyone more by creating a strong pulse that makes the music feel good, regardless of how many fills you do.
 It is customary at open mic nights for the musicians to take turns soloing or trading four measure breaks.
 If you feel comfortable doing so, watch for cues from the bandleader that is directing the open mic.